Kiriosx1/TCP-The-Architecture/README.md

 ###  Sliding Windows & Flow Control (The Physics of Space)
 Cyberspace has speed limits dictated by physical hardware.
 If a server sends data faster than a device can process it, data falls into the void.
 * **The Window Size** is how much data the receiver can handle before it needs a breather.
 * If the receiver gets overwhelmed, it shrinks the window, telling the sender to slow down.
-This is the "gravity" of cyberspace—regulating traffic so the digital pipes don't burst.
+This is the "gravity" of regulating traffic so the digital pipes don't burst.

 ###  Error Recovery (Defying Digital Amnesia)
 In the physical world, if a glass breaks, it’s broken.
 In cyberspace, if a packet breaks or disappears, TCP acts as a time machine.
 Through **Sequence Numbers** and **Acknowledgements (ACKs)**, any lost fragment of reality is simply re-requested and re-sent until the picture is whole.